What is the difference between the 16-Month Program and the Two-Year Program?

 How do I change my classes?

 During the first two weeks of classes each term, space permitting, there is an add/drop period when you can switch certain courses via the online registration system in Student Services Online.
-NOTE: Since your T7100 Foundations of SW Practice course is linked to your field placement and advisor assignment, this course can only be changed via a request to the Office of Advising (send an e-mail to firstname.lastname@example.org).
+NOTE: Since your T7100 Foundations of SW Practice course is linked to your practicum placement and advisor assignment, this course can only be changed via a request to the Office of Advising (send an e-mail to firstname.lastname@example.org).

 I would like to take classes at another Columbia graduate school.
 How do I do that?